Last Updated on by Adriaan Du Toit

 When using the term “text-based email” we’re not referring to text only emails, but rather extremely simplified HTML emails that rely mostly on text that’s positioned in an extremely simplified layout.
 These emails DO contain HTML elements but these are typically limited to hyperlinks and simple text formatting.

-If your business operates in a space where this is a priority and you don’t have design resources available to create HTML emails, you’ll need an email marketing tool that offers a nice selection of predesigned templates.
+If your business operates in a space where this is a priority and you don’t have design resources available to create HTML emails, you’ll need email marketing software that offers a nice selection of predesigned templates.

 Let’s take a look at how these two tools stack up against each other in this category.